 Introduction/Objective Despite frequent side effects such as hypotension, spinal anesthesia (SA) is still one of the best anesthetic methods for elective cesarean section (CS).
-Intermittent, oscillometric, non-invasive blood pressure monitoring (NIBP) frequently leads to missed hypotensive episodes.

-The objective was to compare continuous non-invasive arterial pressure (CNAP) monitoring with NIBP in the terms of efficiency to detect hypotension.
+Intermittent, oscillometric, non-invasive blood pressure monitoring (NIBP) frequently leads to the missed hypotensive episodes.
+Our goal was to compare continuous non-invasive arterial pressure (CNAP) monitoring with NIBP in the terms of efficiency to detect hypotension.

-Methods In this study, we compared CNAP and NIBP monitoring for hypotension detection in 76 patients divided into two groups of 38 patients treated with ephedrine (E) or phenylephrine (P), during three-minute intervals, starting from SA, by the end of the surgery.

-Results In E group, significantly lower mean systolic blood pressure (SBP) values with CNAP compared with NIBP (p = 0.008) was detected.
-By monitoring CNAP, we detected 31 (81.6%) hypotensive patients in E group and significantly lower number, 20 (52.6%), with NIBP (p = 0.001), while in P group CNAP detected 34 patients (89.5%) and NIBP only 18 (47.3%), p = 0.001.
-By monitoring CNAP, we detected significantly higher number of hypotensive intervals in E and P groups (p < 0.001).
-Umbilical vein pH was lower within hypotensive compared with normotensive patients in E and P groups, with CNAP and NIBP, respectively (p < 0.001, p = 0.027 in E, and p = 0.009, p < 0.001, in P group).
+Methods In this study, we compared CNAP and NIBP monitoring for hypotension detection in 76 patients divided into two groups of 38 patients treated with ephedrine (E) or phenylephrine (P), during 3 min intervals, starting from SA, by the end of the surgery.
+Results In group E, significantly lower mean systolic blood pressure (SBP) values with CNAP compared with NIBP (p = 0.008) was detected.
+CNAP detected 31 (81.6%) hypotensive patients in E group and significantly lower number 20 (52.6%) with NIBP (p = 0.001), while in P group CNAP detected 34 patients (89.5%) and NIBP, only 18 (47.3%), p = 0.001.
+CNAP detected significantly higher number of hypotensive intervals in E and P groups (p < 0.001).
+Umbilical vein pH was lower within hypotensive compared with normotensive patients in E and P groups, with CNAP and NIBP, respectively (p < 0.001, p = 0.027 in E, andp = 0.009, p < 0.001, in P group).

-Conclusion CNAP is more efficient in hypotension detection for CS during SA, which allows faster treatment of hypotension, thus improving fetal and maternal outcome.
+Conclusion CNAP is much more efficient in hypotension detection for CS during SA, which allows faster treatment of hypotension, thus improving fetal and maternal outcome.

-Keywords: spinal anesthesia; cesarean section; hemodynamic monitoring; hypotension
+Keywords: Spinal anesthesia; cesarean section; hemodynamic monitoring; hypotension